systematic-magic/aop/front matter.rst

 3. Affiliation text
 -------------------

 3.1.
-Check that each affiliation text contains separate text number (as a rule of thumb, if you see several country names in one affiliation text, then you have several affiliation texts glued together - this should be corrected).
+Check that each affiliation text contains separate text number (as a rule of thumb, if you see several country names in one affiliation text, then you have several affiliation texts groupped together - this should be corrected).
 One text - one number.

 In case you find several affiliation texts for one text number, please contact corresponding author and ask to provide correct affiliation texts and author affiliation numbers.

 3.2.
-Check that affiliation text number is formatted in supprscript and colored in red.
+Check that affiliation text number is formatted in superscript and colored in red.

 3.3.
 Check that there are no separators between affiliation text number and affiliation text itself (space is allowed).

 .. image:: /_static/html_affiliation_text_numbers.png
    :alt: Affiliation Numbers

 3.4.
 Check the format of the affiliation text.
-Authors are free to have any elements (e.g. e University, School, Department, Lab, Hospital, etc) in any sequence they like.
+Authors are free to provide affiliation texts having any elements (e.g. e University, School, Department, Lab, Hospital, etc) in any sequence they like.
 Hoever certain rules apply to affiliation texts:

 	- Check that affiliation text contains at least department/division/lab/school and institution.

 	- Check that NO street addresses and house numbers are included in affiliation texts.

-	- Check that both country and city names are present in affiliation textas.
+	- Check that both country and city names are present in affiliation texts.

 	- Check that country and city names are NOT written in all CAPS (capital letters).

 	- Check USA states.
 Both full names and abbriviations are allowed.
-However, they should be used consistently: either all affiliation texts have all states abbreviated or all written in full form.
+However, they should be used consistently: either all affiliation texts have all states abbreviated or all states are written in full form.

-	- Check Zip codes.
+	- Check zip codes.
 Zip codes are optional element of affiliation texts.
 However, they should be used consistently: either all affiliation texts have zip codes or none.

 	If one or more affiliation texts does not have zip code, then remove zip code from all texts.